 Least squares estimation theory.
 Traditional simple and multiple regression models and polynomial regression models, including use of categorical predictors.
 Logistic regression for dichotomous outcome variables is also covered.
-Lab meetings devoted to applications of SPSS regression program.
-Prerequisite: HUDM 4120 or HUDM 4122.
-Students may also contact Amina Abdelaziz (aa3915@tc.columbia.edu) to request a prerequisite override.
-Class time includes time for lab.
+Class time includes lab time devoted to applications with IBM SPSS.
+Prerequisite: HUDM 4120 or HUDM

+4122.
+Students who have taken statistics at the graduate level may contact Amina Abdelaziz (aa3915@tc.columbia.edu) to request a prerequisite override.